judsonlmoore/judsonlmoore.com/_posts/trivago/2018-08-21-trivagovibe-summer-2018.markdown

 As I walked onto the stage, I slipped into character.
 For the next 32 minutes, I would be **DRUMSON**.

-{% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-006.jpg alt="Solo drummer Drumson performs at the German headquarters of trivago, performing on a Roland TD-30 electronic drumset" caption="Drumson performs a solo show at the 2018 trivagoVibe" %}
+{% cloudinary post-image /assets/images/2018/08/trivagoVibe-Summer-2018-006.jpg alt="Solo drummer Drumson performs at the German headquarters of trivago, performing on a Roland TD-30 electronic drumset" caption="Drumson performs a solo show at the 2018 trivagoVibe" %}

 ## Watch video footage from my first DRUMSON performance